hXtreme/tachiyomi-wiki/FDroid-for-debug-versions.md

-# [15.03.2016] There are some issues with fdroid, no new versions for now
+# [15.03.2016] There are some issues with fdroid, no new versions for now, trying to fix

 There is a repo for debug versions available, maintained by [@j2ghz](https://github.com/j2ghz).